Helpful Resources About ZTALMY and Living With CDKL5 Deficiency Disorder

 What is the most important information I should know about ZTALMY?

-ZTALMY may cause sleepiness.
+Sleepiness: ZTALMY may cause sleepiness.
 Taking ZTALMY with central nervous system (CNS) depressants including alcohol may increase sleepiness.
 Do not drive, operate heavy machinery, or do other dangerous activities until you know how ZTALMY affects you or your child.

 What is ZTALMY?